jules2689/trudeau/docs/2020-04-17/post_news.md

 It is an industry made up of more than 4, 500 businesses, the vast majority of which are small and medium-sized.
 It's an industry facing not onebut two crises -- the impants ofcovid-19 and the subsequent dropof global demand of 30% to 35%and the impacts of a price warbetween russia and saudi arabiathat flooded the market withunderpriced product.
 Many of the measures that wehave already announced arehelping energy companies andtheir workers, including thecanada emergency businessaccount, and the canadaemergency wage subsidy.
-Internationally we're workingwith the g20, the internationalenergy agency, and our United Statespartners, to bring pricestability to the oil market.
+Internationally we're workingwith the g20, the internationalenergy agency, and our United States partners, to bring pricestability to the oil market.
 Today as bill pointed out we'redoing more.
 Our goal here is twofold.
 First, it addresses theshort-term liquidity needs ofthese companies.